Machine learning in manufacturing: an overview

 Machine learning adoption challenges and how to resolve them

-Given an avalanche of potential use cases and benefits that machine learning and artificial intelligence can bring to manufacturing organizations, one may wonder why this technology is not adopted by more companies.
+Given an avalanche of potential use cases and benefits that AI and machine learning can bring to manufacturing organizations, one may wonder why this technology is not adopted by more companies.
 In their 2021 report AI Adoption in the Enterprise, O’Reilly Media found out what aspects of the technology’s implementation proved particularly challenging.

 Talent shortage